Same-Sex Couples and Paternity Attorney Long Beach, CA

 The traditional laws of a family being just between one man and one woman are forever changing in the United States of America.
 Gay, lesbian, and transgender couples are afforded the same rights today as traditional parents in California.
 Recent Supreme Court case decisions and laws are acknowledging and respecting the rights of same-sex couples.

 If you were not married at the time your child was conceived or born, you likely have a paternity case.
 The state of California acknowledges three types of parents: alleged, biological, and presumed.
 If you want custody or visitation with your child then you will need to become a presumed parent.
 If you are attempting to avoid paying child support, you will want to be an alleged parent and prove that you are not a biological parent possibly with a DNA test.
-Having a lawyer that is familiar with this rapidly changing area of the law is critical.
+Having a Long Beach, Los Angeles LGBT divorce attorney that is familiar with this rapidly changing area of the law is critical.